ConorReynolds/botc-script-tool/README.md

 }
 ```

-Note `char1`, `char2`, … are character IDs, not names.
-This format gives you
-maximum flexibility.
-Bloodstar by default does not seem to support characters
+Fortunately, you do not have to do this yourself.
+Once imported, the tool gives
+a bloodstar script an explicit night order as above, which you can then edit
+yourself in the tool by dragging and dropping.
+(More on this
+[later](#changing-the-night-order).)
+This is useful for supporting characters
-that act or have reminders before dusk, before/between minion and demon info
+that act or have reminders before dusk, before/between Minion and Demon info
 steps (like the Lunatic), or after dawn (like the Leviathan).
-It’s possible to
-tweak the numbers in the exported JSON but that requires knowledge of where
-these standard steps ‘usually’ go and what numbers they are assigned.
-The method
-above is much simpler, but requires that you explicitly write the night order in
-the JSON yourself.

 In the night reminder text, you can write `:reminder:` to insert a circle
 indicating that a reminder token is to be placed.